Mexico factory activity rises to over one-year high in June

-MEXICO CITY, Growth in Mexico's manufacturing sector rose to a more than one year-high in June, on stronger output, new orders and employment, a survey showed on Monday.
+MEXICO CITY, (Reuters) - Growth in Mexico's manufacturing sector rose to a more than one year-high in June, on stronger output, new orders and employment, a survey showed on Monday.

 The Markit Mexico Manufacturing Purchasing Managers' Index MXPMIM=ECI rose to 52.3 in June from 51.2 in May when adjusted for seasonal swings, hitting its highest since May 2016.